About the Ethics Law

 Use the links below to learn more about the Ethics Law.
 To ensure full compliance, always check the text of Article 8 and contact Ethics Board staff directly for guidance.

-Overview of Ethics Law:
+Summaries of Ethics Law

 - Restrictions on Participation in City Matters